The largest niche retail area in the city, Truro Pannier Market is open from Monday to Saturday.

 Many of our independent traders offer locally sourced goods and handcrafted items, which helps support the local community and economy.
-Our traders are all unique to one another, so shopping within the Pannier Market offers a wide variety of stalls including a family run Butchers & Greengrocers, Gifts, Haberdashery & Wool, Retro & Collectible Toys, Electrical Goods, Mobile Repairs, Hairdressers, Shoe Repairs & Key Cutting, Cards & Gift Wrapping, Bedding & Towels, Wig Specialist and many more besides!
+Our traders are all unique to one another, so shopping within the Pannier Market offers a wide variety of stalls including a Florist, Greengrocers, Wide range of Gifts, Haberdashery & Wool, Retro & Collectible Toys, Electrical Goods, Mobile Repairs, Shoe Repairs & Key Cutting, Cards & Gift Wrapping, Bedding & Towels, Wig Specialist and many more besides!
 When you've shopped out, take the weight off your feet and sit down for lunch & a coffee at Fodders Espresso Bar in Tinner's Court, or enjoy delicious hot takeaway food from the front of the market.
 Find details of all our traders using the HOME tab above.

 HISTORY OF THE BUILDING